JerryFleming/PyDoc/library/subprocess.rst

 .. attribute:: Popen.stdin

-   If the *stdin* argument was :data:`PIPE`, this attribute is a :term:`file object` that provides input to the child process.
+   If the *stdin* argument was :data:`PIPE`, this attribute is a :term:`文件对象` that provides input to the child process.
 Otherwise, it is ``None``.

 .. attribute:: Popen.stdout

-   If the *stdout* argument was :data:`PIPE`, this attribute is a :term:`file object` that provides output from the child process.
+   If the *stdout* argument was :data:`PIPE`, this attribute is a :term:`文件对象` that provides output from the child process.
 Otherwise, it is ``None``.

 .. attribute:: Popen.stderr

-   If the *stderr* argument was :data:`PIPE`, this attribute is a :term:`file object` that provides error output from the child process.
-Otherwise, it is ``None``.
+   If the *stderr* argument was :data:`PIPE`, this attribute is a :term:`文件对象` that provides error output from the child process.
+Otherwise, it is
+   ``None``.